CBD in Europe & The THC Rules

 Slovakia

-CBD was removed from the list of psychoactive substances in 2021, making it legal under strict conditions, though the market remains heavily regulated.
+CBD was removed from the list of psychoactive substances in 2021, but the market is still new and heavily regulated.

 Summary at a Glance